Pantheism: Traditional religions

-Many traditional and folk religions including African traditional religions and Native American religions can be seen as pantheistic, or a mixture of pantheism and other doctrines such as polytheism and animism.
+Many traditional and folk religions, including African traditional religions and Native American religions, can be seen as pantheistic or a mixture of pantheism and other worldviews, such as polytheism and animism.
 According to pantheists, there are elements of pantheism in some forms of Christianity.

-Ideas resembling pantheism existed in Eastern religions before the 18th century (notably Sikhism, Hinduism, Confucianism, and Taoism).
-Although there is no evidence that these influenced Spinoza's work, there is such evidence regarding other contemporary philosophers, such as Leibniz, and later Voltaire.
+Ideas resembling pantheism existed in Eastern religions before the 18th century (notably Hinduism, Confucianism, and Taoism).
+Although there is no evidence that these influenced Spinoza's work, there is evidence regarding other contemporary philosophers, such as Leibniz, and later Voltaire.
 In the case of Hinduism, pantheistic views exist alongside panentheistic, polytheistic, monotheistic, and atheistic ones.
-In the case of Sikhism, stories attributed to Guru Nanak suggest that he believed God was everywhere in the physical world, and the Sikh tradition typically describes God as the preservative force within the physical world, present in all material forms, each created as a manifestation of God.
-However, Sikhs view God as the transcendent creator, "immanent in the phenomenal reality of the world in the same way in which an artist can be said to be present in his art".
-This implies a more panentheistic position.

 Spirituality and new religious movements

 Pantheism is popular in modern spirituality and new religious movements, such as Neopaganism and Theosophy.
 Two organizations that specify the word pantheism in their title formed in the last quarter of the 20th century.
 The Universal Pantheist Society, open to all varieties of pantheists and supportive of environmental causes, was founded in 1975.
 The World Pantheist Movement is headed by Paul Harrison, an environmentalist, writer and a former vice president of the Universal Pantheist Society, from which he resigned in 1996.
 The World Pantheist Movement was incorporated in 1999 to focus exclusively on promoting naturalistic pantheism – a strict metaphysical naturalistic version of pantheism, considered by some a form of religious naturalism.
 It has been described as an example of "dark green religion" with a focus on environmental ethics.